Donating Eggs? Here’s How to Find Your Family Medical History

 • Current age

-• Any genetic, medical, or health condition.
-These include:
+• Any genetic, medical, or health conditions and the age they were diagnosed with this condition.
+Some examples include:

 • Heart problems